 Tyler has taught at the 5678 Dance Studio, Breaking Point Dance Company, and Just for Kicks.
 He has performed with the Breaking Point Dance Company, and attended dance conferences such as Monsters of Hip-Hop, Hollywood Connection, Hollywood Vibe, Tremaine, and Encore.

-Jennifer is a life-long Olympia resident.
+Jennifer is a life-long Olympia area resident.
 She trained at Johansen School of Ballet and has danced with Ballet Northwest for many years.
 In recognition of her service to the company, she recently was honored with the Becky Jo Hellman Award.
-Jennifer has attended a dance teacher workshop at Cornish College of the Arts in Seattle.
-A mother of two sons, she has also operated her own childcare business.
+Jennifer has attended dance teacher workshops at Pacific Northwest Ballet and Cornish College of the Arts in Seattle.
+A mother of two sons, she has also operated her own childcare business, and creates all of Ballet Northwest’s headpieces.

 Chrissy was born and raised in Houston, Texas, and trained in Broadway-style tap, hip-hop, jazz, and ballet.
 She also choreographed drill team competition routines and was a member of a competitive Houston drill team.
 A national first runner-up soloist, Chrissy moved to Washington, D.C. where she learned street tap and was a member of the TAPestry performance dance company.
 Since moving to Olympia, Chrissy has choreographed for the Black Hills Dance Team and has actively been interested in promoting dance in the community by participating in various festivals and events.
 Her lifelong dream would be to dance around the globe learning all forms of dance from Irish to Tango.